esoteric9/adactin-project-v2/README.md

 # Adactin Project V2

-###Project includes scripts for test cases to test the Adactin Hotel App given in class.
+### Testing the Adactin Hotel App.
+Project includes scripts based on test cases given in class.
-_This version has the latest helper methods._
+_This version is based on the latest version of Basic-Project._

 Using:
 * Java 8